 SCOPE: Needle being inserted into the lumen of the blood vessel.

+4.9.1 to 4.11.1 are in one shot

 Slowly inject 100 microliters of cell suspension prepared earlier into the common carotid artery at 10 microliters per second.
 This will deliver 2.5 x 105 cells into the blood vessel [1].
 Successful injection can be visualized via the clearing of blood from the carotid blood vessel [2].
 Videographer: this step is important!